GoodnessJames/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# Javascript - Warm up
+# JavaScript - Warm up
 This is my first project in JavaScript at ALX Software Engineering.
 It involves basic scripting in JavaScript using Node.js.
 The tasks mainly covered the basics of JavaScript.